-A camp that has been conditionally accredited and fails to comply with the terms of the conditional accreditation may have its accreditation status revoked at any time by the area president, area director, and area vice president of outdoor adventure or by the regional camp accreditation committee.
-The area or region will provide written notice of such revocation.
+A camp that has been conditionally accredited and fails to comply with the terms of the conditional accreditation may have its accreditation status revoked at any time by the national camp accreditation committee.

-A camp that has been conditionally accredited for three years in a row, regardless of the reason, may have its accreditation status revoked at any time by the area president, area director, and area vice president of outdoor adventure or by the regional camp accreditation committee.
-The area or region will provide written notice of such revocation.
+A camp that has been conditionally accredited for three years in a row, regardless of the reason, may have its accreditation status revoked at any time by the national camp accreditation committee.
+The NCAP committee will provide written notice of such revocation.